Nonfiction Book Club

 Upcoming titles:

-Feb 17 We will vote on this title in November.
+Apr 21 TBD - We will vote on this title in January

 Have you read a great nonfiction book recently that would be a good choice to discuss among friends who will take the time and consideration to read it thoroughly?
 Hope to see you at the next meeting!